 One thing is for sure, you won’t run out of things to do in Odaiba.
 It’s a shopping and entertainment extravaganza built on 100% reclaimed land.
 Make sure you allocate a day to explore all that this futuristic and fun part of Tokyo has to offer.

-Now there are those that will say Odaiba is ‘not the real Tokyo’ just as there are those that will say Tokyo is ‘not the real Japan’.
+Now some will say Odaiba is ‘not the real Tokyo’ just as there are those that will say Tokyo is ‘not the real Japan’.
 In our view it’s all part of the experience, some parts of the country are more traditional, others focus on food or nature, anime is a big thing in some parts while others are business districts.
-It’s all the real Japan, just different aspects of it and for us, that is what makes this land of contrasts such a fabulous place to come back to.
-We’ve put together this guide to help you decide if it’s something you want on your itinerary and to help you focus in on the parts that appeal to you.
+It’s all the real Japan, just different aspects of it and for us, that is what makes this land of contrasts such a fabulous place to return to.
+We’ve put together this guide to help you decide if it’s something you want on your itinerary and to help you focus on the parts that appeal to you.

 If you have decided to base yourself in Tokyo we recommend reading our articles on our 50 top things to do in Tokyo and the best day trips from the city.
-We’ve spent a good amount of time in and around Tokyo over a number of years and these are genuinely our personal favourites.
+We’ve regularly spent time in and around Tokyo for more than a decade now and these are genuinely our personal favourites.
 If you have any questions please feel free to reach out through the comments below or our 2 Aussie Travellers Facebook Page.

 Table of Contents